-If the personnel committee votes to reject these documents, the documents, or related items (e.g., faculty member's rebuttal) shall not be included within the e-dossier.
-Once the documents have been denied inclusion in the e-dossier at the departmental level, these documents may not be re-introduced at the college level.
-Similarly, once the documents have been denied inclusion in the e-dossier at the college level, these documents may not be re-introduced at the college level, these documents may not be re-introduced at the Provost's level.
+If the personnel committee votes to reject these documents, the documents or related items (e.g. faculty member's rebuttal) shall not be included within the e-dossier.
+Once the documents have been denied inclusion in the e-dossier at the departmental level, these documents may not be reintroduced at the college level.
+Similarly, once the documents have been denied inclusion in the e-dossier at the college level, these documents may not be re-introduced at the Provost's level.